Last updated on

 10. Ask questions containing “what, why, when, how”

 Those questions help move the conversation from small talk to more interesting topics.
-They often inspire more in-depth answers.
+They often give deeper and more meaningful answers.

 They: I’m from Connecticut